 - If you do not have the barcode, please bring one of the following: student ID card, meal account pin number, direct certification letter, eligibility letter, or 20-21 school placement letter

-To pick up meals for siblings not enrolled in SFUSD, please provide the following:
+To pick up meals for siblings not enrolled in SFUSD:

 - School-age children: school enrollment letter or student ID card

-- Younger children: birthdate to receive a grab and go card at meal site
+- Younger children: provide the child's birthdate to receive an orange grab-and-go card at any meal site

 What safety practices are in place?